paulfioravanti/paulfioravanti.github.io/_posts/2021-09-04-plover-for-the-record.md

 ## 4-Voice Demos

-Now that you have been formally introduced to the cast of characters in our courtroom drama and how they interact with each other, let's see how that all plays out in some video demos.
+Now that you have been formally introduced to the cast of characters in our courtroom drama, and how they interact with each other, let's see how that all plays out in some video demos.

 The first demo shows a basic 4-Voice example using the lawyer name placeholders.